-Craig Lapsley is Victoria's inaugural Emergency Management Commissioner, in place since July 2014.
-The Emergency Management Commissioner has overall responsibility for coordination before, during and after major emergencies including management of consequences of an emergency.
-The appointment falls under the Emergency Management Act 2013
+Andrew Crisp APM is Victoria’s Emergency Management Commissioner.
+The Emergency Management Commissioner has overall responsibility for coordination before, during and after major emergencies, including the management of consequences of an emergency.